ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Overwrite a Group Configuration ## {#configuration-resource-put}

-The Administrator can send a PUT request to the group-configuration resource associated to an OSCORE group, in order to overwrite the current configuration of that group with a new one.
+The Administrator can send a PUT request to the group-configuration resource associated with an OSCORE group, in order to overwrite the current configuration of that group with a new one.
 The payload of the request has the same format of the POST request defined in {{collection-resource-post}}, with the exception that the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameter 'group_name' MUST NOT be included.

 The error handling for the PUT request is the same as for the POST request defined in {{collection-resource-post}}.
 If no error occurs, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PUT request from the Administrator.
 For each parameter not specified in the PUT request, the Group Manager MUST use default values as specified in {{default-values}}.

-If a new value N' is specified for the 'max_stale_sets' status parameter and N' is smaller than the current value N, the Group Manager preserves the (up to) N' most recent sets in the collection of sets of stale OSCORE Sender IDs associated to the group, and deletes any possible older set from the collection (see {{Section 2.2.1 of I-D.ietf-ace-key-groupcomm-oscore}}).
+If a new value N' is specified for the 'max_stale_sets' status parameter and N' is smaller than the current value N, the Group Manager preserves the (up to) N' most recent sets in the collection of sets of stale OSCORE Sender IDs associated with the group, and deletes any possible older set from the collection (see {{Section 2.2.1 of I-D.ietf-ace-key-groupcomm-oscore}}).

 From then on, the Group Manager relies on the latest updated configuration to build the Joining Response message defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
 Similarly, the Group Manager relies on the new group configuration when building responses specifying (part of) the group configuration to a current group member.
 For instance, this applies when a group member retrieves from the Group Manager the updated group keying material (see {{Section 8 of I-D.ietf-ace-key-groupcomm-oscore}}) or the current group status (see {{Section 16 of I-D.ietf-ace-key-groupcomm-oscore}}).